soohyuncho/soohyuncho.github.io/_projects/3_project.md

  1. Obfuscating Social Responsibility: Global Performance Indicators and Labor Upgrading in Global Production Networks
  2. Chains of Lobbying: Mitigating Reputational Costs in Global Production Networks (with Hyunjoo Oh)
+ 3. Ballots and Bonds: The Electrifying Facade of Greenwashing in Provinces and Municipalities During Election Seasons (with Simone Dietrich)